tal-hason/redis-insight/README.md

 ### Values

-The except the following Values:
+The Chart Have the following Values:

 | Key                   | Value                                     | Description                                                                                                      |
 |-----------------------|-------------------------------------------|------------------------------------------------------------------------------------------------------------------|